-IRs must practice lifelong dedication to continuous quality improvement.
+Interventional radiologists must practice lifelong dedication to continuous quality improvement.
 Local or national IR societies should set forth practice standards, and best practices should be adopted when applicable.
-As our specialty has grown to treat countless patients around the world, we must endeavor to formal data collection, procedure recording, and analysis of complications and outcomes.
-IRs must continue to aspire to be leader in the delivery of image-guided therapy [19].
+As our specialty has grown to treat countless patients around the world, we must endeavor to formal data collection, procedure recording, and analysis of adverse events and outcomes.
+Interventional radiologists must continue to aspire to be leader in the delivery of image-guided therapy (19).